 The bulk composition of both PLD is dust-contaminated water ice [Cutts, 1973].
 Different proportions of dust in the ice result in distinct strata.
 Radar transparency data from the Mars Advanced Radar for Subsurface and Ionosphere Sounding (MARSIS) on board ESA’s Mars Express mission provided upper limits on the bulk volumetric dust fraction in both PLD.
 Picardi et al., [2005] report a value of 2% dust for the NPLD and Plaut et al., [2007] found a value of 10% in the SPLD.

 An important and still open issue is that of figuring out the length of time represented by the PLD stratigraphy.
 Accumulation rates for the NPLD have been estimated from stratigraphic studies as well as modeling [references], but without a robust estimate of surface age it is impossible to ascribe an absolute chronology to the entire preserved record.
-The SPLD surface is likely much older than the NPLD, so estimates of the age of the deposits are much more uncertain.
+The SPLD surface is much older than the NPLD, so estimates of the age of those deposits are more uncertain.

 Initial studies of crater counts on the SPLD from Viking data [Herkenhoff and Plaut, 2000] implied a surface age of ~10 to 20 Myr.
 More recently, MGS data from MOC and the Mars Orbiter Laser Altimeter (MOLA, [Smith et al., 2001]) improved the crater detection resulting in an age estimate of 30 to 100 Myr [Koutnik et al., 2002].
 The much younger NPLD surface was initially estimated to be at most 120 Kyr old using Viking data [Herkenhoff and Plaut, 2000].
-Landis et al., [2016] applied a new crater production function [Daubar et al., 2013] to a population of smaller craters with sizes between 10 and 350 m identified with HiRISE and CTX data [Banks et al., 2010], to propose a complete resurfacing of the NPLD as recently as ~1.5 Kyr ago.
+Landis et al., [2016] applied a new crater production function [Daubar et al., 2013] to a population of smaller craters with sizes between 10 and 350 m identified with HiRISE and CTX data [Banks et al., 2010], to propose a complete resurfacing of the NPLD as recently as ~1.5 kyr ago.

 1.2 Polar cyclostratigraphy on Mars: the connection between the PLD and climate